 The following are some of the perks of wrapping up your car.

 - It improves the aesthetic value of your car.
-You can choose from plenty of wrapping designs and types to get the desired look.
+You can choose from a variety of wrapping designs and types to achieve the desired look.

 - The vinyl covering is cheaper.
-When looking at car wrap vs. paint, the former is affordable compared to a quality paint job.
+When comparing a car wrap to a paint job, the wrap is more affordable.

 - This act of modification is suitable for commercial purposes, such as marketing and advertising.

-- Wrapping is very fast and can take three days to complete if you know your way around.
+- Wrapping is very fast and can be completed in three days if you know your way around.

 - The modification also protects your car’s surface from scratches and similar physical damage.

-- Improving the resale value of your car, especially when you consider the state of the body, is a key determinant of what it will fetch.
+- Improving your car’s resale value, especially given its condition, is a key determinant of what it will fetch.

-- The wrappings last longer, with some having a lifeline of up to ten years.
+- The wrappings last longer, with some lasting up to 10 years.

 - You have a variety of colors to pick from, most of which will blend perfectly with your vehicle.

-- The vinyl is removable, and you can get rid of it easily when you want a change of appearance.
+- The vinyl is removable, so you can easily change the appearance when you want.

 Disadvantages

-Despite having several benefits, car wrapping has some disadvantages that you should know about, some of which are highlighted below.
+Despite its many benefits, car wrapping has several disadvantages you should be aware of, some of which are highlighted below.

 - If you are not a professional, setting the vinyl can be a hard and complicated task.

-- Low-quality wrappings may damage the car’s paintwork, more so when removing it.
+- Low-quality wrappings may damage the car’s paintwork, more so when removing them.

 - Cars with complex bodywork may be hard to wrap.